BeynTech/elasticsearch-php/README.md

 | >= 1.0, < 2.0         | 1.0 or 2.0               |
 | <= 0.90.x             | 0.4                      |

- - If you are using Elasticsearch 7.2+, use Elasticsearch-PHP 7.2 branch.
+ - If you are using BeynElasticsearch 7.2+, use BeynElasticsearch-PHP 7.2 branch.
- - If you are using Elasticsearch 7.0 to 7.1, use Elasticsearch-PHP 7.0 branch.
+ - If you are using BeynElasticsearch 7.0 to 7.1, use BeynElasticsearch-PHP 7.0 branch.
- - If you are using Elasticsearch 6.6 to 6.7, use Elasticsearch-PHP 6.7.x branch.
+ - If you are using BeynElasticsearch 6.6 to 6.7, use BeynElasticsearch-PHP 6.7.x branch.
- - If you are using Elasticsearch 6.0 to 6.5, use Elasticsearch-PHP 6.5.x branch.
+ - If you are using BeynElasticsearch 6.0 to 6.5, use BeynElasticsearch-PHP 6.5.x branch.
- - If you are using Elasticsearch 5.x, use Elasticsearch-PHP 5.0 branch.
+ - If you are using BeynElasticsearch 5.x, use BeynElasticsearch-PHP 5.0 branch.
- - If you are using Elasticsearch 1.x or 2.x, prefer using the Elasticsearch-PHP 2.0 branch.
+ - If you are using BeynElasticsearch 1.x or 2.x, prefer using the BeynElasticsearch-PHP 2.0 branch.
 The 1.0 branch is compatible however.
- - If you are using a version older than 1.0, you must install the `0.4` Elasticsearch-PHP branch.
+ - If you are using a version older than 1.0, you must install the `0.4` BeynElasticsearch-PHP branch.
 Since ES 0.90.x and below is now EOL, the corresponding `0.4` branch will not receive any more development or bugfixes.
 Please upgrade.
- - You should never use Elasticsearch-PHP Master branch, as it tracks Elasticsearch master and may contain incomplete features or breaks in backwards compatibility.
+ - You should never use BeynElasticsearch-PHP Master branch, as it tracks BeynElasticsearch master and may contain incomplete features or breaks in backwards compatibility.
 Only use ES-PHP master if you are developing against ES master for some reason.

 Documentation
 --------------